commercialhaskell/stack/doc/GUIDE.md

 It says that it was unable to construct the build plan.

-This brings us to the next major topic in using stack.
+This brings us to the next major topic in using Stack.

 ## Curated package sets